hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 For some use cases, you may need to extend the GraphQL schema fields exposed by the Hasura GraphQL engine (*and not merely augment as we have done above*) with a custom schema/server.
-To support them, you can use community tooling to write your own client-facing GraphQL gateway that interacts with the GraphQL Engine.
+To support them, you can use community tooling to write your own client-facing GraphQL gateway that interacts with the GraphQL engine.

 .. note::